 | Nevada | No hard cap | State license and disclosures required |

 Texas is a special case.
 No formal rate ceiling exists, but lenders must provide detailed disclosure documents covering the full cost of borrowing.
-Many Texas lenders operate under a Credit Access Business (CAB) model, which technically separates the loan from the fee structure and allows effective APRs of 400%+ while staying technically legal under state law.
+Many Texas lenders operate under a Credit Access Business (CAB) model.
+This technically separates the loan from the fee structure and allows effective APRs of 400%+ while staying technically legal under state law.

 How to Verify a Lender's License in Two Minutes

-Every legitimate lender operating in your state must hold a state license and display the license number in their contract or on their website.
+Any legitimate lender in your state is required to hold a state license and display the license number on their contract or website.

 NMLS Consumer Access.
 The national database of licensed lenders.
 Search by company name or license number.
 The system shows which states the lender is authorized to operate in, any active enforcement actions, and the full license history.